xot/ElectraOne/README.md

 ### Racks

-When selecting a rack (audio, instrument, drum or MIDI rack), the E1 automatically maps the macro's for the rack to controls on the E1
+When selecting a rack (audio, instrument, drum or MIDI rack), the E1 automatically maps the macro's for the rack to controls on the E1.

+*Note: when using a drum rack on a visible track, by default it shows the last played drum instrument in the chain.
+Whenever an incoming note plays a drum instrument, this drum instrument becomes selected **and therefore gets uploaded to the E1**.
+This is of course undesirable as the E1 would get swamped with preset uploads.
+To avoid this, hide the devices on a drum track!*

 ### VST or AU plugins